Kathy Beale: Domestic violence

 McFadden (pictured) plays Kathy's second husband, Phil Mitchell.

 In 1993, Kathy was romantically paired with the character Phil Mitchell, played by Steve McFadden.
 Writer Colin Brake has revealed that this liaison had first been suggested by the EastEnders script department three years prior, in 1990, but the idea had been rejected in favour of Kathy getting involved with pub landlord Eddie Royle (Michael Melia).

 Despite various obstacles, including objection from Kathy's son, Ian Beale (Adam Woodyatt), and the public unveiling of Phil's prior affair with his sister-in-law, Sharon Watts (Letitia Dean), Phil and Kathy married in 1995 and a baby was written into their narratives the following year; Kathy becoming a mother again for the third time at the age of 46.
-The storyline was used to spread a public message, when Kathy's baby son Ben contracted a rare form of meningitis, leaving him with impaired hearing and the threat of brain damage.
+The storyline was used to spread a public message, when Kathy's baby son Ben (Matthew Silver) contracted a rare form of meningitis, leaving him with impaired hearing and the threat of brain damage.
 Kathy was shown to "irrationally" blame herself for her son's condition.
 In 1996, Gillian Taylforth summarised her character's fears: "[Ben]'s not been very well since he was born and Kathy hasn't wanted to leave him for a minute."
 Ian McKee, journalist for the Daily Record added that "Ben fell ill when his mum was out for the evening.
 Irrationally, Kathy blames herself - but she won't trust him with anyone else" and according to Dr Richard Lansdown of London University's Institute of Child Health, "Such extreme anxiety is only natural [...]
 This constant checking is very, very common when children are seriously ill."
 Kathy's concern for Ben was shown to have a negative effect on her relationship with Phil, leading into the start of the couple's most notable storyline, Phil's descent into alcoholism and the consequences the condition has upon the sufferer's domestic life.

 The relationship between alcohol abuse and domestic violence was explored between Phil and Kathy culminating in the slow deterioration of their marriage, which the BBC claims "gripped viewers" throughout 1997.
 It has been noted that EastEnders were attempting to spread the message that abusive relationships are transmitted from one generation to the next within this storyline.
 Phil is eventually shown to blame "his destructiveness on a response to self-hate: violence [...] the basis of his problem: his father had beaten him as a kid and he fears that he will do the same to his son."